donalm/git-workflow-demo-tepqxy/README.md

 ## The exercise.

 1. Create a bugfix branch, fix the failing test, and push that branch to your repo.
-1. Create a merge request for that branch.
+1. Create a merge request to merge that branch into upstream's main branch.
 1. Create a qa branch off of main.
 1. Fix the code quality issues, and push your fixes to your qa branch.
-1. Create a merge request for that branch.
+1. Create a merge request to merge that branch into upstream's main branch.

 You're done!
 Thanks for stepping through this exercise.